moltoh/rp2040_ds18b20/README.md

 ```
 int8_t t = ds18b20_get_temperature(pio0, sm, MEASURE_IN_FAHRENHEIT);
 ```
-where the temperature is returned as an 8-bit signed integer. ```sm``` is the index returned from ```ds18b20_init```.
+where the temperature is returned as an 8-bit signed integer (Note that the code can be simply modified to return a precise floating point value for the temperature). ```sm``` is the index returned from ```ds18b20_init```.
 The third argument should be 1 if you want the temperature to be converted to Fahrenheit.
 If 0, it will be left in Celsius.

 # Credit
 This is heavily based on the text from: